Puppy ownership guide. Everyone has heard this phrase in diverse contexts, from workplaces to the most informal.

 Be prepared for a long-term commitment.
 Dogs can live for 10-15 years, so be sure you are willing to provide them with a loving home for their entire life.

-Among the national cornerstones are compulsory microchipping and registration with the Canine Registry Office—regulations concerning the pet passport with specificities also with the journey’s destination.
-Transfers, buying and selling, notification of death, the prohibition of caudotomy and conchectomy, and correct behaviour and conduct in public places are part of the many regulated topics.
+Among the national cornerstones are compulsory microchipping and registration with the Canine Registry Office—regulations concerning the pet passport with specificities also regarding the journey’s destination.
+Transfers, buying and selling, notification of death, the prohibition of cordotomy and conchectomy, and correct behaviour and conduct in public places are among the many regulated topics.

 Through play, you can entertain your dog and find lots of fun games on ETSY made entirely by hand for your four-legged friend.